DEADPOOL-152006/Vicharak_intern/README.md

 4. Synthesize and flash the bitstream to the Shrike-Lite.

 ### RP2040 Setup
-1. Flash your RP2040 with **CircuitPython** (recommended for native USB HID support) or use MicroPython with the PC Companion script.
+1. Flash your RP2040 with standard MicroPython.
-2. Upload `code.py` to the root of your microcontroller.
+2. Ensure your Python script is named exactly `main.py` and upload it to the root of your microcontroller (this ensures it auto-boots native logic).
-3. Upload the `top512.txt` dictionary file to the root of your microcontroller.
+3. Upload the `top1000.txt` dictionary file to the root of your microcontroller.

 ### Running the System
 1. Plug both devices in and ensure the SPI jumper wires are connected.
-2. Run `code.py`.
-3. Follow the terminal prompts to type a misspelled word, then quickly click your mouse into a text editor.
-4. Watch the hardware type out your corrected sentence!
+2. Close all IDEs (like Thonny) to free up the COM port.
+3. Run the PC Companion Python script as an Administrator on your host machine.
+4. Select your target application (Notepad, Chrome, etc.) from the terminal menu.
+5. Start typing and watch the hardware magically fix your spelling in real-time!

 ---
 *Built with Python, Verilog, and a lot of debugging over serial ports.*